ethen8181/machine-learning/README.md

 # machine-learning

-This is one of the continuously updated repositories that documents personal data science journey.
+This is one of the continuously updated repositories that documents my personal journey on learning data science related topics.
 Currently, contents are organized into two separate repositories based on the following table's description.

 | Repository | Documentation Focus |
 | ---------- | ----------- |